seanpham99/portfolio-trackers/_bmad-output/project-planning-artifacts/epics.md

 **And** any changes in holdings must be updated in the database **And** the UI should reflect "Syncing" vs "Up to date" states.

-## Epic 4: Institutional Market Intelligence
+## Epic 5: Institutional Market Intelligence

 Users can analyze assets with high-freshness price data and TradingView charts featuring professional indicators (RSI/MACD).

-### Story 4.1: Multi-Source Price Ingestion Pipeline

 As a Developer,
 I want an ETL pipeline that fetches prices from vnstock, yfinance, and CoinGecko,